Performance profiling

 7> celer-sim inp.json

-To use the NVTX ranges, you must enable the CELER_ENABLE_PROFILING variable and use the NVTX “capture” option (lines 1 and 3).
-The celer-sim range in the celeritas domain (line 4) enables profiling over the whole application.
-Additional system backtracing is specified in line 5; line 6 writes (and overwrites) to a particular output file; the final line invokes the application.
+Line 2 specifies the APIs to be captured: in this case, CUDA calls, NVTX ranges, and OS runtime libraries.
+To use the NVTX ranges, which is strongly recommended for kernel annotations, you must enable the CELER_ENABLE_PROFILING variable in addition to using the NVTX “trace” option (line 3).
+The capture domain in line 4 restricts profiling to the Celeritas application.
+Additional frame-pointer-based backtracing is specified in line 5; line 6 writes (and overwrites) to a particular output file; the final line invokes the application.

 On AMD hardware using the ROCProfiler, here’s an example that writes out timeline information: